Pager: Operation

 Paging systems are operated by commercial carriers, often as a subscription service and they are also operated directly by end users as private systems.
 Commercial carrier systems tend to cover a larger geographical area than private systems, while private systems tend to cover their limited area more thoroughly and deliver messages faster than commercial systems.
 In all systems, clients send messages to pagers, an activity commonly referred to as paging.
 System operators often assign unique phone numbers or email addresses to pagers (and pre-defined groups of pagers), enabling clients to page by telephone call, e-mail and SMS.
 Paging systems also support various types of direct connection protocols, which sacrifice global addressing and accessibility for a dedicated communications link.
 Automated monitoring and escalation software clients, often used in hospitals, IT departments and alarm companies, tend to prefer direct connections because of the increased reliability.
 Small paging systems, such as those used in restaurant and retail establishments, often integrate a keyboard and paging system into a single box, reducing both cost and complexity.

 Paging systems support several popular direct connection protocols, including TAP, TNPP, SNPP and WCTP, as well as proprietary modem- and socket-based protocols.
 Additionally, organizations often integrate paging systems with their Voice-mail and PBX systems, conceptually attaching pagers to a telephone extension and set up web portals to integrate pagers into other parts of their enterprise.
 A paging system alerts a pager (or group of pagers) by transmitting information over an RF channel, including an address and message information.
 This information is formatted using a paging protocol, such as 2-tone, 5/6-tone, GOLAY, POCSAG, FLEX, ERMES, or NTT.
 Two-way pagers and response pagers typically use the ReFLEX protocol.

 Modern paging systems typically use multiple base transmitters to modulate the same signal on the same RF channel, a design approach called simulcast.
 This type of design enables pagers to select the strongest signal from several candidate transmitters using FM capture, thereby improving overall system performance.
 Simulcast systems often use satellite to distribute identical information to multiple transmitters and GPS at each transmitter to precisely time its modulation relative to other transmitters.
-The coverage overlap, combined with use of satellite communications, can make paging systems more reliable than terrestrial based cellular networks in some cases, including during natural and man-made disaster.
+The coverage overlap, combined with use of satellite communications, can make paging systems more reliable than terrestrial based cellular networks in some cases, including during natural and human-made disaster.
 This resilience has led public safety agencies to adopt pagers over cellular and other commercial services for critical messaging.